jonelo/jacksum/README.md

 Jacksum supports **multi-threading** on multi-processor and multi-core computer systems.
-Jacksum can compute multiple **hashes simultaneously**, and it can process multiple **files simultaneously**.
+Jacksum can compute multiple **hashes simultaneously**, and it can read/process multiple **files simultaneously** on SSDs.

+The user can **control the number of threads** for multi-threading tasks.

 **Input** data can come from almost **any source**: files, disks, partitions, standard input stream (stdin), and/or provided directly by command line arguments.
-Also platform specific input such as NTFS Alternate Data Streams (ADS) on Microsoft Windows, and block devices, character devices, named pipes (FIFOs), and sockets (Unix-like OS only), and doors (Solaris only) are supported and can be hashed.
+Also platform specific input such as **NTFS Alternate Data Streams (ADS)** on Microsoft Windows, and block devices, character devices, named pipes (FIFOs), and sockets (Unix-like OS only), and doors (Solaris only) are supported and can be hashed.